 The Haley & Aldrich team also brought together employees in different departments and from different levels of the company to better understand each other’s work — and their roles in the BCP.
 With our facilitation the team tapped into their creativity — together we conducted group scenarios during which employees changed roles to address and see problems from different perspectives.
 This allowed each team member to experience one another’s world, and ultimately see how the whole system operated.

 Knowing that graphics and visuals support dialogue and program retention, our team took the client’s employees through a collaborative, live graphic facilitation.
 We created a holistic visual representation of how the BCP pieces fit together and how the plan would impact employees.
 The visuals gave stakeholders a walkthrough of everything that needed to happen to go from “incident” back to “normal,” with scenarios ranging from a tornado to an active shooter.

-When our team finished, our client had a BCP, and a plan to implement it while meeting their most important customers’ contract requirements.
-Beyond this benefit to their business, our client’s entire workforce now views risk through the same lens, giving them priceless peace of mind.
+When our team finished, our client had a BCP, and a plan to implement it while meeting its most important customers’ contract requirements.
+Beyond this benefit to the business, our client’s entire workforce now views risk through the same lens, giving them priceless peace of mind.

 Developed and implemented a BCP in less than six weeks, delivering on our client’s contractual requirement from its customers

 Helped employees understand risk and take responsibility for their own roles